 Where our clients have provided their consent to the processing of personal information by us, they may withdraw the consent at any time by changing the Account settings or by sending a communication to us specifying which consent they are withdrawing.
 Please note that the withdrawal of consent does not affect the lawfulness of any processing activities based on such consent before its withdrawal.

 Data subjects’ rights and legal entities

 Please be informed that corporations are not data subjects under GDPR.
-Business owners who use myPOS services and have business accounts can exercise their rights, but only regarding their personal data (or the personal data of the authorized person).
+Business owners who use myPOS services and have business accounts can exercise their rights, but only regarding their personal data (or the personal data of the authorised person).
 The information regarding their company, including its risk profile and due diligence checks is not regulated by GDPR.

 With whom we share personal data

 Children and our services